kewellcjj/flask-page/pages/markdown-cheatsheet.md

 Strikethrough uses two tildes. <s>Scratch this.</s>

 # Lists
 We need one blank line before and the other after the first unordered sub-list.
 We also require four spaces for the paragraphs within an list item.
+The numbers of the ordered list are required as we use ```markdown.extensions.sane_lists```.
+(In this example, leading and trailing spaces are shown with with dots: ⋅)
+{: .alert .alert-info role='alert' }
 ```hl_lines="4 6 7 8 10 11 12 13 14"
 1. First ordered list item
 2. Another item